mmiranda222/.statsuite/content/using-de/viewing-data/filters/_index.md

 - [Spotlight](#spotlight)
 - [Used filters](#used-filters)

-**General note**: all contents related to the filters area are localised.
-For more informaiton, check the [general documentation about Languages](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/general-layout/#language).
+**General note**: all content related to the filter area is localised.
+For more information, go to the [general documentation about Languages](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/general-layout/#language).

 ### Multi selection filters
-The visualisation pages for data table/chart views are filtered using the filters on the left side of the page.
-All filters are mutli-selection filters, except for Frequency (see the [documentation](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/viewing-data/filters/time-period/) related to the scecific functional requirements and behaviors of the **Frequency and Time-Period** selectors).
+The visualisation pages for data table/chart views are dynamically filtered using the filters on the left side of the page.
+All filters are mutli-selection filters, except for Frequency (see the [documentation](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/viewing-data/filters/time-period/) related to the specific functional requirements and behaviors of the **Frequency and Time-Period** selectors).

 ![Multi selection filters](/images/de-filters1.png)